Western Union: Financial difficulties, bankruptcies and restructuring (1984–2006)

-Public listing & international expansion (2006–present)
+Public listing and international expansion (2006–present)

 On January 26, 2006, First Data announced its intention to spin off Western Union into independent publicly traded financial services company focused on money transfers through a tax-free spin-off to First Data shareholders.
 The spin off occurred as planned on September 29, 2006.
 The next day Western Union announced that it would cease offering telegram transmission and delivery.

 In May 2009, Western Union announced its plan to acquire Canada-based Custom House from Peter Gustavson.
 The deal closed in September 2009 for a purchase price of US$371 million.
 This acquisition led the company to be re-branded as Western Union Business Solutions.
-Custom House and its subsidiary XE.com were sold to Euronet Worldwide in 2015 and operate under its HiFX brand.

 In January 2011, Western Union acquired Angelo Costa, a group active in money transfer and services to immigrants.
 Angelo Costa has a network of 7,500 points of sale throughout Europe.
 The agreement was signed for US$200 million.

 In July 2011, Western Union acquired Travelex's Global Business Payments division for £606 million.

 In October 2011, Western Union completed the acquisition of Finint S.r.l., one of Western Union's leading money transfer network agents in Europe, with more than 10,000 subagent locations across Italy, Spain, and the United Kingdom.

-In May 2015, rumors emerged over a proposed merger of Western Union and competitor MoneyGram, at a time when both companies’ revenue were declining.
+In May 2015, rumors emerged over a proposed merger of Western Union and competitor MoneyGram, at a time when both companies' revenue were declining.
 Western Union denied this was the case.
-In January 2017, Ant Financial, Alibaba’s financial technology firm instead unsuccessfully attempted to acquire MoneyGram for $880 million, but this was blocked by the U.S. government citing national security concerns.
+In January 2017, Ant Financial, Alibaba's financial technology firm instead unsuccessfully attempted to acquire MoneyGram for $880 million, but this was blocked by the U.S. government citing national security concerns.

 In 2018, the company moved its headquarters from Englewood, Colorado to the Denver Tech Center.
 The Englewood office complex was sold in 2020 for $40 million.

 In November 2020, Western Union acquired a 15% stake in the digital payments unit of Saudi Telecom Company for $200 million.

+In 2022, Western Union suspended operations in Russia and Belarus due to the Russian invasion of Ukraine.